OpenCouncilData/ocd-standards/_includes/intro.md

-This [Github repository](http://github.com/OpenCouncilData/open-council-data) contains lightweight standards for Australian councils publishing open data.
+These are lightweight standards for Australian councils publishing open data.
+They are maintained in a [Github repository](http://github.com/OpenCouncilData/open-council-data) that anyone can contribute to.

 ### Why